sureshgadupu/PDFUtilities-Java/README.md

 2. **Latest Compatibility:** Designed to be compatible with the latest versions of Cursor and CLINE, RooCode.
 We have used `.cursor/rules/` directory for Cursor and ditched the deprecated `.cursorrules` file.For RooCode, we have used `.clinerules-{mode}` files and not the `.clinerules` file.
 With CLINE we have used the **deprecated** `.clinerules` file, **not** the `.clinerules` directory.
 This is to make it compatible with RooCode.
 3. **Minimal Token Usage:** We have organized the rule files to be only added when demanded (on-demand-loading).
 For Cursor we have seperated the rules into seperate `.mdc` files in `.cursor/rules/` directory, and configured the files so as to be added only when required.
 For RooCode, we have seperated the ruls into the mode specific rule files `.clinerules-{mode}` and not everything in `.clinerules` file.
 This, will only load the required rules for corresponding modes.
 For CLINE, this is not yet natively supported, so we did a workaround!
 4. **Common Memory Bank:** We have a common memory bank for all the AI assistants.
 This maintains same context across all the AI assistants.
+5. **Fundamental Software Engineering Principles:** This is to ensure that the AI is following the best practices in software development.
 Enough talking, let's get started.

 ## Quickstart: Using this Template for AI Coding